dragonflyoss/d7y.io/docs/concepts/task.md

 > Notice: Deletion of the image manifest URL task cache is not supported yet.

-Access the console and search for tasks by Image Manifest URL. refer to [Search by Image Manifest URL](../advanced-guides/web-console/resource/task.md#search-by-image-manifest-url).
+Access the console and search for tasks by Image Manifest URL. refer to [search by image manifest url](../advanced-guides/web-console/resource/task.md#search-by-image-manifest-url).

 ## Search by Task ID